hapax/hapax.github.io/assets/teaching.md

 To summarise, the blancmange function is *continuous but nowhere differentiable*, and a similar iterative construction for any single-kink curve gives a function with the same property.
-Some students will savour this pathological dessert, while others will not.
+Some students will savour this pathological dessert, while others will not and be in good company.
+Mathematician
-The latter will be in good company; mathematician [Charles Hermite](https://en.wikipedia.org/wiki/Charles_Hermite), for instance, wrote: "I turn with terror and horror from this lamentable scourge of functions with no derivatives".
+[Charles Hermite](https://en.wikipedia.org/wiki/Charles_Hermite), for
+instance, wrote: "I turn with terror and horror from this lamentable scourge of functions with no derivatives".